bbauska/UofM-Inter-with-jQuery-xx-na/readme.md

 information.
 Looping provides efficiency and flexibility to your programs.
 Using both we will expand upon the photo gallery example.

--   3.00.Link to All of the Code for Week Three
+-   3.00 Link to All of the Code for Week Three

--   3.00.A JavaScript Cheat Sheet
+-   3.00 A JavaScript Cheat Sheet

--   3.00.Arrays (Tabindex and Accessibility)
+-   3.00 Arrays (Tabindex and Accessibility)

--   3.00.Using JavaScript with Attributes
+-   3.00 Using JavaScript with Attributes

--   3.00.Arrays
+-   3.00 Arrays

 1.  **[JavaScript
     Arrays](https://www.coursera.org/lecture/javascript/javascript-arrays-g8N8v)\*